alphagov/paas-developer-docs/docs/deploying_apps/deploying_static_sites.md

     FORCE_HTTPS: true
 ```

 If the static content is included in a different folder, you can add a `path` declaration.
-E.g., `path: dist` or `path: assets`.
+For example: `path: dist` or `path: assets`.

 Deploy: